MitoSegNet/MitoS-segmentation-tool/README.md

 Be aware that the memory of your GPU limits the size of your images used for training as well as the batch size.
 In case training or prediction stop due to an out-of-memory error, consider reducing the size of your input images or decrease the batch size.

+Be aware that TensorFlow allocates the GPU memory during the lifetime of the MitoS process, which means that if you wish to run multiple modules that use the GPU memorz, you must first close and then restart the tool.

+Once the MitoS tool modules have been started using either the GPU or CPU mode, the tool must be closed and restarted if the processing mode should be changed.

-## Running the MitoSegNet segmentation tool
+## Running the MitoS segmentation tool

-## Easy Mode
+## Basic Mode

-If you are unfamiliar with deep learning concepts such as batch size, learning rate or augmentation operations, then it is recommended to use the Easy Mode, in which most of the deep learning parameters are pre-set.
+If you are unfamiliar with deep learning concepts such as batch size, learning rate or augmentation operations, then it is recommended to use the Basic Mode, in which most of the deep learning parameters are pre-set.

-### Predict on pretrained model
+### Predict on pretrained MitoSegNet model

 * Select directory in which 8-bit raw images are stored: Images have to be 8-bit, tif format and single plane.
 Use the macro MitoSegNet_PreProcessing.ijm for automated conversion of a large number of images (Prerequisite for macro usage is installation of Bio-Formats plugin on Fiji)
-* Select pretrained_model_656.hdf5 (which can be found in installation folder)
+* Select MitoSegNet_segmentation_model_with_weight_map_656_.hdf5 (which can be found in installation folder)
 * Enter minimum object size (in pixels) to exclude noise from the final segmentation
 * Depending if you have all images in one folder, or multiple set of images in sub-folders you can select to apply the model to one folder or multiple folders (Folder > Subfolder > Images)
 * Select to predict on GPU or CPU (only on GPU version)